al3phnull/mail-analysis/README.md

-This is a portfolio of:
+This is a repository containing:

 * Significant academic projects
 * Personal projects